mrjones2014/op.nvim/README.md

   -- you can change this to a full path if `op`
   -- is not on your $PATH
   op_cli_path = 'op',
+  -- set an account UUID to use a specific account
+  -- can be changed by calling `require('op').setup()` -- again passing a new value for `account_uuid` account_uuid = nil,
   -- global_args accepts any arguments
   -- listed under "Global Flags" in
   -- `op --help` output.
-For example,
+For `--account`,
-  -- to always use a specific account, add:
+  -- it is recommended to use the
-  -- '--account', '[account UUID here]',
-  -- You can find account UUID by running
+  -- `config.account_uuid` config option
+  -- instead, as it can be more easily changed
+  -- if needed.
-  -- `op account list --format json` global_args = {
+  global_args = {
     -- use the item cache
     '--cache',